Privacy and Copyright

 Site and programme Ownership

-This site is owned and operated by NSF International (NSF).
+This site is owned and operated by NSF (NSF).
 Our head office is located at 789 North Dixboro Road, Ann Arbor, MI 48105, USA.

 Privacy and Website Usage Data

 At NSF, we strive to honour the privacy and security of our users, customers and suppliers, as well as their representatives, in relation to all products, services, applications and websites provided by NSF, 789 North Dixboro Rd, Ann Arbor, MI 48105 USA ) or its affiliates (each an NSF entity and collectively NSF or we/us hereunder).